-Make a game out of it.
+Make a friendly game out of it.

 Plan your opening statement.

-Often the hardest part of a conversation is starting it.
-If you're sitting next to someone in silence at a dinner party, it's good to have a standby opener.
-It can be something as simple as, "How do you know the host?"
+If the hardest part of any conversation is starting it, this is one skill that will make your life easier.
+"If you're sitting next to someone in silence at a dinner party, it's good to have a standby opener.
+It can be something as simple as, 'How do you know the host?'" says Jill Isenstadt, the vice president of member operations at AbleTo, an online therapy program for people with social anxiety.
 I work with clients who have social anxiety.
 Research indicates that people with social anxiety have social skills on par with everyone else; they just feel less comfortable using them.
-I encourage people to plan some things they can talk about, depending on the situation they're about to enter.
-Maybe it's sharing a couple of things going on in your life.
-But you have to practice doing it.
+I encourage people to plan some things they can talk about, depending on the situation they're about to enter."
+Whatever it is, you have to practice it.

-In social situations, you are going to come across people you admire, some you're indifferent to, and some you find contemptible.
-Human diversity comes from both genetics and culture, and that's why everybody is somewhat different.
-Thinking of people this way—recognizing that they identify with a tribe, whether or not it's yours—helps you be less inclined to judge.
+"In social situations, you are going to come across people you admire, some you're indifferent to, and some you find contemptible.
+Human diversity comes from both genetics and culture, and that's why everybody is somewhat different," says Samuel Barondes, a professor of psychiatry at the University of California at San Francisco and author of Making Sense of People.
+"Thinking of people this way—recognizing that they identify with a tribe, whether or not it's yours—helps you be less inclined to judge.
 And know that there's no use trying to convert them to your point of view.
 When a polarizing issue comes up at a party or a family gathering, let it go.
-Make this your mantra: It's very interesting to hear your point of view; I have a somewhat different perspective.
+Make this your mantra: It's very interesting to hear your point of view; I have a somewhat different perspective."